Saturday, December 16, 2023

 The impacts notch up VERY quickly though when you begin to combine these factors.
 In the chart above, the combination of heavy snow and strong winds produces whiteouts, making travel VERY dangerous.
 Snow begins to drift rapidly to block roads.
 Vehicles get stranded in those drifts, blocking other traffic.
 Strong winds and Arctic temperatures combine to produce dangerous wind chills.
 It greatly decreases the time one can spend outside without getting frostbite and hypothermia.
 When those 3 original factors are combined, the impacts increase at an even greater rate.
 To try to travel in any way when the region is experiencing heavy snow, strong winds and arctic temperatures is impossible.
 You almost certainly will get stranded in a vehicle and when you do, you now are looking the at very real possibility of freezing if you cannot get to safety.
 The only hope is that the storm abates soon enough to allow you to get to safety.

 This is where the storm duration comes into play.
 It raises the impacts exponentially by making it necessary to survive life-threatening conditions for an extended period of time.
 In this case, storm duration was the “straw that broke the camel's back”.
 For those who were stranded outside, freezing to death was almost certain.
 In addition, for those who were inside and lost power, heating their homes became impossible in many cases.
-Even for those in unheated shketer, the duration of the bitter cold wind chills became life-threatening.
 This combination of factors is how a weather catastrophe occurs.

 The time of day and day of week the storm struck were very important logistical factors in my assesment.
 Because the weather was calm as most people were waking up and heading into work, there may have been a false sense of security to "go out and get things done before the storm hit".
 Finally, as with some of the most deadly historical blizzards that have occurred in the U.S., one other factor was extemely important.
 This storm hit so quickly and conditions deteriorated so rapidly, that nobody had time to respond and get back home or to safety.
 Remember, the weather essentially went from calm conditions to a raging blizzard in 1 hour, then continued as a full-blown whiteout blizzard for the better part of nearly 3 days.
 Total up all of these factors and you can easily see how they eventually tip the scales to create a Weather Catastrophe.